Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - `/arr-suite/configs/<container-name>`
   - holds the config files of an arr container
-- `/arr-suite/tv-shows`
-  - will hold your downloaded tv shows
-- `/arr-suite/movies`
-  - will hold your downloaded movies
-- `/arr-suite/music`
-  - will hold your downloaded music
-- `/arr-suite/books`
-  - will hold your downloaded books
-- `/arr-suite/download`
+- `/arr-suite/media/`
-  - will hold your downloaded by Qbittorrent
+  - will hold your media files such as movies, music, books, tv-shows, qbittorrent downloads etc.

 Note: You can replace the normal qbittorrent container with the commented one supporting OpenVPN kill switch.
 If so, you have to put your OpenVPN config, certificate and creds into the `/arr-suite/configs/qbittorrentvpn/openvpn/` directory.
 More information can be found [here](https://github.com/MarkusMcNugen/docker-qBittorrentvpn?tab=readme-ov-file#how-to-use-openvpn).
 Afterwards add the new qbittorrent as downloading client to your arr containers by using your Docker server's host IP address.